rails/rails/guides/source/getting_started.md

 If you navigate to <http://localhost:3000> in your browser, you'll see the `Hello, Rails!` message you put into `app/views/welcome/index.html.erb`, indicating that this new route is indeed going to `WelcomeController`'s `index` action and is rendering the view correctly.

-NOTE.
-For more information about routing, refer to [Rails Routing from the Outside In](routing.html).
+TIP: For more information about routing, refer to [Rails Routing from the Outside In](routing.html).

 Getting Up and Running
 ----------------------